googleapis/java-spanner-cassandra/docs/client-side-metrics.md

 ## Pricing

-There is no charge to view client-side metrics in Cloud Monitoring.
+There is no additional charge to view client-side metrics in Cloud Monitoring.